dynamic-and-active-systems-lab/airspyhf_channelize/README.md

 4. Need cmake: run the following command in a terminal window brew install cmake
 5. Need libusb: run the following command in a terminal window brew install libusb

-To install `airspyhf`, open a terminal directory where you want airspyhf-master directory downloaded to.
+To install airspyhf, open a terminal directory where you want airspyhf-master directory downloaded to.
 You don't need to keep this directory after installing.
 Now, run the commands below for building and installing.
 ```
 wget https://github.com/airspy/airspyhf/archive/master.zip
 unzip master.zip